Data Centers in Hamburg

 Natural Disaster Risk

-Hamburg has a very low natural disaster risk profile, with an overall INFORM Risk score of 2.6, placing it in the "Low" risk category as of September 2025.
-This operational stability is a key advantage for mission-critical infrastructure.
+Hamburg has a low natural disaster risk profile, with an overall INFORM Risk score of 2.6 out of 10 as of September 2025.
+This rating reflects the region's minimal exposure to significant seismic or severe weather events.